 Traditional classroom model

-Major topics covered in the course include: arguments for the belief in G-d and arguments for Divine origin of Torah.
+Major topics include arguments for the belief in G-d and arguments for Divine origin of Torah.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

 In the upper division baccalaureate degree category, 3 semester hours in Jewish Philosophy, Religion, or Hebraic/Judaic Studies (10/10) (8/15 revalidation) (3/21 revalidation).